-Thanks for visiting the Canisius College Men's Swimming scholarship and program details page.
-Here you'll receive specifics on the school and information on their Men's Swimming program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities are presented and how to begin the recruiting process.
+Welcome to the Canisius College Men's Swimming scholarship and program info page.
+Here you will get information regarding the college and information on their Men's Swimming program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities are available and how to begin the recruiting process.

-If you are hoping to get recruited it's important to understand who to talk to - and NCSA provides the info you'll need.
+If you are hoping to get recruited it's important to understand who to get in front of - and NCSA has the information you'll need.
 The Head Coach of the Canisius College Men's Swimming program is Scott Vanderzell.
-Other key staff are:
+Additional essential staff include:

 - Assistant Coach Tim Bennett

 If you are thinking about being a part of the Canisius College Men's Swimming program they are the people you'll want to contact.
 You'll be able to choose to get in touch with them through email utilizing the link above or call the college to get more specifics about the school and Men's Swimming program before determining if it is the best fit for you personally.

 Build a Free NCSA Profile to Start Connecting with Coaches

 NCSA gives student student athletes the resources and info they need to increase their odds of being recruited by a Men's Swimming program, whether it's at Canisius College or another college.
 Since 2000, NCSA has been connecting coaches and athletes which is a critical part of the recruiting process.
 This year on it's own you'll find 6917 Men's Swimming athletes using the NCSA network, technology and scouting professionals to get their highlights before 1370 coaches at 549 colleges Men's Swimming programs all over the country.

 In order to join the Canisius College Men's Swimming program you have to begin to build relationships and a highly-visible, professional quality recruiting profile.
 Starting that process early is essential to your success.
 So make your free profile to become a verified NCSA Men's Swimming student athlete and start connecting with coaches at the Canisius College Men's Swimming program today.